-Even though states commit to the right to education legally and SDG Four politically, they are complementary and mutually reinforcing.
+Even though states commit to the right to education legally and SDG4 politically, they are complementary and mutually reinforcing.
 Quality education is the foundation of sustainable development because it:

 - facilitates the lifting of people out of poverty and prevents the perpetuation of poverty from generation to generation

 - empowers marginalised groups

 - enables the realisation of other human rights

 - facilitates peace, tolerance, and respect for human rights

 Equally, the right to education cannot be fully realised without sustainable development because poverty - as well as being unjust, unnecessary, and a human rights violation - is one of the biggest barriers to access to education.

 The Education 2030 Agenda comprises SDG Four on education and the Education 2030 Incheon Declaration and the Education 2030 Framework for Action.
 The Incheon Declaration represents the firm commitment of states and the global education community to a single, renewed education agenda, based on SDG4.
 The Framework for Action outlines a roadmap for the effective implementation of the Incheon Declaration.

 The 2030 Sustainable Agenda for Sustainable Development standalone goal on education, reads: